Dear readers of ADxS.org, please forgive the disruption.

 • Vitamin D3

-• A study of adolescent bipolar patients found a GABA deficiency in the anterior cingulate cortex (0.066 compared to 0.082 in the unaffected).
-After 8 weeks of treatment with 2000 IU D3 daily, the GABA level of 0.080 had approached that of the unaffected, while the symptoms of mania and depression were significantly attenuated at the same time.29
+• A study of adolescent bipolar patients found a GABA deficiency in the anterior cingulate cortex (0.066 compared to 0.082 in non-affected patients).
+After 8 weeks of treatment with 2000 IU D3 daily, the GABA value of 0.080 had equalized with that of non-affected persons, while the symptoms of mania and depression were significantly weakened at the same time.29

 9. Possible side effects of GABA / indications of GABA overdose